-Description Value Power that is required from a power adapter to achieve optimal performance 100 W Power that charges the computer at a slower speed Less than 100 W NOTE: A warning message may appear informing you about the use of a lower-powered adapter and slower charging speed.
-Minimum power that is required from a power adapter to operate the computer and charge the battery (i) NOTE: A warning message appears informing you about the use of a lower-powered adapter and slower charging speed.
-27 W USB Power Delivery (PD) fast charging Supported ExpressCharge mode Supported i NOTE: Ensure that the computer is connected to a 100 W power adapter for this feature to be supported. in the BIOS Setup screen.
-Select Power > Battery Configuration > ExpressCharge, then press Enter.
+Description Value Power that is required from a power adapter to achieve optimal performance 100 W Power that charges the computer at a slower speed NOTE: A warning message may appear informing you about the use of a lower-powered adapter and slower charging speed.
+Less than 100 W Minimum power that is required from a power adapter to operate the computer and charge the battery i NOTE: A warning message appears informing you about the use of a lower-powered adapter and slower charging speed.
+27 W USB Power Delivery (PD) fast charging Supported ExpressCharge mode Supported (i) NOTE: Ensure that the computer is connected to a 100 W power adapter for this feature to be supported. (i) NOTE: ExpressCharge mode must also be enabled in the PIOP Optimizer of class Parties in the BIOS Setup screen.
+Select Power > Battery Configuration > ExpressCharge , then press Enter .

-Power adapter requirements of Dell Pro 14 Premium PA14250 (for computers shipped with 3-cell, 60 Wh battery)
+Power adapter requirements of Dell Pro 13 Premium PA13250 (for computers shipped with 3-cell, 60 Wh battery)